Acquiring the Virtues of the Satpurush – Reflections from Mahesana

 “With what understanding can a spiritual aspirant acquire the virtues of such a Satpurush?
 And what understanding causes such virtues not to be acquired?”

-The swamis discussed how these qualities are not merely ideals but visible in the present-day Satpurush, HH Mahant Swami Maharaj.
+The Swamis discussed how these qualities are not virtues described but are seen today in the Satpurush, His Holiness Mahant Swami Maharaj.

 One swami explained: